SummaryRead the full fact sheet

 - costs associated with a longer stay in hospital and longer recovery time.

-- very young people – premature babies and very sick children
+- very sick children

-Risk factors for infections in hospital
+Risk factors for acquiring an HAI

 - hand hygiene techniques – inadequate hand hygiene practices by hospital staff and patients may increase your risk